 In the Italian justice system, there is a 3rd stage where the court of Cassasion (Italian Supreme Court) reviews the 2nd level verdict, and either confirms it, or rejects it and sends it back to be tried again at the appeal level.
 Amanda and Raffaele waited over a year for the Supreme Court to rule on their case.
 On March 26, 2013 the Supreme Court announced their ruling: that Amanda and Raffaele would have to stand trial again for the murder of Meredith Kercher.

 The apeal trial began on September 30, 2013, in Florence, Italy.
 On January 30, 2014, the Florence court reinstated the guilty verdicts for Amanda and Raffaele.
-The court has ninety days to release a motivation document explaining their ruling.
-An appeal of the guilty verdicts will then be heard by the Italian Supreme Court.
+On January 30, 2014, the appeals court in Florence reinstated the guilty verdicts for Amanda and Raffaele.
+The court released a motivation document on April 29, 2014, explaining the decision.
+Amanda and Raffaele will now appeal of the guilty verdicts to the Italian Supreme Court.

 For over 6 years, the Italian authorities have refused to see what the evidence is clearly telling them.
 The Knox and Sollecito families have the continued burden of fighting this injustice, and Meredith Kercher's family continues to wonder who killed their daughter, when the answer would be clear if the police would stop this circus and admit they made a mistake.